2018 Armistice 100th Anniversary

 Thursday November 8

 Today we continue our exploration of the WWI memorials in the French countryside, learning of the importance of the battles involving the Royal Newfoundland Regiment at Masnières and Monchy-le-Preux, and the Canadian contingent at Bourlon Wood and Dury.
-In the afternoon we make a visit to the Arras Memorial.
-Overnight Arras region - hotel tba.
+We then break for free time and lunch in the wonderful city of Arras.
+Overnight Lille.
 Breakfast, Lunch.

 Friday November 9

 Each Canadian ought to visit Vimy Ridge once in their lifetime and today is your day.
 We will take a guided tour of the underground tunnels which reveal how soldiers lived and prepared for battle beneath the earth.
 We also walk the above-ground trenches for a first-hand feel of trench warfare.
 Ample time is then given to be at, on and around the Vimy Memorial, one of the most impressive of all the war monuments in Europe.
 A short distance down the ridge takes us into Souchez for quick stops at points of interest, along with a delicious lunch with wine at a well-known establishment filled with charm (advanced menu selection).
 We then make a visit to the newly-erected, privately-funded Hill 70 Memorial in Loos-en-Gohelle, the impressive new national Canadian war memorial in Europe which marks Canada's forgotten victory of 1917.
-We also make a respectful visit to the thousands of young German soldiers who find their final resting place at the Neuville-Saint-Vaast Cemetery just down the ridge from Vimy.
-Overnight Arras region - hotel tba.
+Overnight Lille.
 Breakfast, Lunch.

 Saturday November 10